 Montevideo, the thriving capital of Uruguay, is situated on the banks of the Rio de la Plata where the river empties into the Atlantic Ocean.
 The South American city, which was founded in 1724, is home to one-third of the country’s population and is the cultural center of Uruguay.
 Touted as one of the best places to visit in Uruguay, we spent 4 days in Montevideo exploring the city before heading to the beautiful Uruguay beaches on the eastern shoreline.
 During our visit, we discovered the best things to do in Montevideo, Uruguay.

 Best Things To Do In Montevideo

 Our list includes our top tips of what to do in Montevideo.
-We also include a helpful map of sights at the end of the post – as well as other useful information about getting to Montevideo and where to stay.
+We also include a link to a helpful map of sights at the end of the post – as well as other useful information about getting to Montevideo and where to stay.

 #1 Admire the Architecture on Plaza Independencia

 The city’s main thoroughfare, Avenue 18 de Julio, runs from the Estadio Centenario football (soccer) stadium in the east to the historic Plaza Independencia.
 The historic square is a Montevideo must-see!
 Featuring grand architecture and historic sites, the square marks the entrance into the Montevideo Old Town.

 Marking the east end of the square is the hard-to-miss 26-story Palacio Salvo, which is one of the most famous buildings in Uruguay.
 The 330-foot-tall building was completed in 1928 and – at the time – was the tallest building in Latin America.
 Inside the building, visitors will find the Tango Museum.

 At the center of Plaza Independencia is an enormous equestrian statue of Jose Artigas, the man who is credited with liberating Uruguay in the early 1800s.
 A mausoleum containing his remains, which is guarded by soldiers, sits beneath the statue.